Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Empirical Analysis of Cross-Entropy and Label Smoothing Losses

+However, if we apply temperature scaling to counteract the regularization effect of label smoothing on feature and classification weight, models trained with label smoothing demonstrate higher test ECE (Post ECE as shown in the left column of Figure \ref{fig:ece_eps}) compared to models trained with cross-entropy loss.
+We further investigate how this phenomenon is attributed to the more pronounced level of NC1 under label smoothing loss.

 \textbf{Excessive NC1 adversely impacts model calibration}.
-To investigate the impact of NC1 on model calibration, we conduct experiments on CIFAR-10 to examine how miscalibration occurs during training.
-The left plot of Figure \ref{fig:ece_nc} shows the average CE loss for the test set, along with the average CE loss for correctly/incorrectly classified test samples.
-Additionally, it presents the average entropy of the predicted probabilities for the corresponding groups.
-The middle of Figure \ref{fig:ece_nc} presents the NC1 metric for the test data, as well as the NC1 metric for correctly/incorrectly classified test samples.
-The right column of Figure \ref{fig:ece_nc} shows the training and testing misclassification errors along with the test set ECE. \looseness=-1
+To investigate the impact of NC1 on model calibration, we analyze how miscalibration occurs during training, using CIFAR10 data with cross-entropy loss and label smoothing ($\delta=0.05$) as examples.
+We specifically partition the test set into two subgroups: those correctly classified and those incorrectly classified by the model.
+In Figure \ref{fig:ece_nc}, the left column illustrates the average cross-entropy loss and the average entropy of the model predictions for both subgroups of test samples.
+The middle section of the figure showcases the NC1 metric for the entire test dataset, as well as for each of the subgroups individually.
+Meanwhile, the right column of Figure \ref{fig:ece_nc} presents the training and testing misclassification errors, accompanied by the test set ECE. \looseness=-1